CuteCadbury/cat-breeds-project/README.md

 ## Installation

+* Fork repository
+* Clone the forked repository
+* Commit and push

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.